rodolfodpk/go-crablet/docs/implementation.md

 ## Event Store Interface

-The core interface for DCB-compliant event management:
+The core interface for our DCB-inspired event management:

 ```go
 type EventStore interface {